 If you needed to reach faster, it would be somewhat costlier than when you wish to travel slower and considerably less.

 Why do I Call Aru Valley a Hidden Gem?

 I cannot define any place as a ‘Hidden Gem’ seeing fewer tourists on the spot.

 The surroundings of Aru Valley are un-disturbed from the mass outsider’s foot.
 It seems like the place has just been introduced on land by God.

-Also, that area has not become much commercialized as there are a few hotels to stay and eat.
+Also, that area has not become commercialized as there are a few hotels to stay and eat in.

 This way, I include Aru Valley amongst the Hidden Gem.

 From my sense,